JustinKhu/Windows-Server-AD-Lab/Phase 2.md

 4. Opened Group Policy Management editor for the new GPO and configured wallpaper settings by adding the UNC path \\Server2022\Wallpapers\Capture.png.

 5. Verified by logging onto the client user 'Patty' (which is in the HR OU).
 Opened cmd and entered 'gpupdate /force' followed by 'logoff' to enable the changes to be applied.

+**Objective 3:** Configure a GPO to create a shortcut of a software application for users in the 'IT' OU.

+**Steps Undertaken:**

+1. Created folder 'C:\Shares\Software' to hold the shortcuts.
+Enabled sharing and configured permissions to allow everyone to have Read permissions.

+2. Linked new GPO to 'IT' in Group Policy Management.
+Created a new shortcut.

+3. Configured shortcut properties and set the target path as '\\Server2022\Shares\Software\notepad.exe'.

+4. Verified by logging in as a user in the 'IT' OU.
+Used 'gpupdate /force' and 'gpresult /r' to update/verify policies.
+The shortcut was present but the app would not open.

+**Troubleshooting solutions attempted:**

+  * Copied notepad.exe from the shared folder to client desktop and attempted to run it.
+  * Checked domain policies on client machine.
+  * Made a fresh copy of notepad.exe into the shared folder.
+  * Checked file permissions of notepad.exe in the shared folder.
+  * Tried different copy method (cmd)
+  * Checked file attributes of notepad.exe
+  * Copied notepad.exe to a new test folder.

+**What Worked:**

+1. Copied a different software (calc.exe) to the shared folder.
+This application worked which suggests that the issue is with notepad.exe itself and not any permission or server issue.

+2. Created a batch file named 'notepad.bat' in the shared folder.

+3. Deployed the batch file in Group Policy, with the target path being '\\Server2022\Software\notepad.bat'.